 Current Student Orientation & Welcome to Honors

-Honors Peer Mentors and Outreach Ambassadors hold Welcome to Honors sessions for current/continuing students who join the program.
+Honors Peer Mentors and Outreach Ambassadors hold Welcome to Honors and group advising sessions for current/continuing students who join the program.
 Welcome to Honors sessions are held within the first five weeks of the semester and are advertised in the Honorable Messenger, our weekly email newsletter.
 New members receive an email invitation to sign up for a Welcome to Honors session.
 New members may also arrange individualized honors advising.
 See here for more information about Peer Mentoring.